Fish-Network/docusaurus-deployment/docs/fish-network/fish-network-whitepaper.md

 #### Vision

 Today, Fish Network provides the comprehensive framework for emerging managers to scale US based community-driven venture capital.
-Tomorrow, Fish Network has the opportunity to become the global operating system for democratized early-stage investing, designed for the average retail investor.
+Tomorrow, Fish Network will become the global operating system for democratized early-stage investing, designed for the average retail investor.
 By providing a different set of tradeoffs between **liquidity, optionality, and diversification**, Fish Network provides global access to US private markets using transparent and compliant on-chain systems, coupled with existing custody and identity verification solutions.

 ***